by G. Jack Urso

 fate.
 Omni would pick up the torch in 1978 as the premiere glossy Sci-Fi

-publication with a much better ad-to-feature ratio and a more polished look
+publication with a much better ad-to-feature ratio and a full-color, more polished look

 thanks to publisher Bob Guiccione’s experience with Penthouse, with which Omni